AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-databricks-audience-sourcing.md

 # Configure [!DNL Databricks Delta Share] for audience sourcing

-Follow the steps in this guide to connect your [!DNL Databricks Delta Share] to Adobe Real-Time CDP Collaboration and begin sourcing first-party audience data through the UI.
+Use this guide to connect [!DNL Databricks Delta Share] to Adobe Real-Time CDP Collaboration and source first-party audiences through the user interface.

-Connect a [!DNL Databricks Delta Share] to Collaboration to ingest first-party audience data directly from your Unity Catalog share without exporting files to object storage.
-Once connected, Collaboration sources audiences from the tables you specify and makes them available for activation and overlap analysis within your collaboration projects.
-Sourcing your audiences is a required step before you can activate them or use them in overlap analysis with collaborators.
+When you connect [!DNL Databricks Delta Share], Collaboration reads audience data directly from your Unity Catalog share.
+After sourcing completes, you can use the audiences for activation and overlap analysis in collaboration projects.

-This guide covers the end-to-end configuration workflow: preparing prerequisites, connecting your [!DNL Delta Share], specifying membership and optional metadata tables, mapping identity fields, and confirming that sourcing completed successfully.
+This guide explains how to prepare prerequisites, connect your [!DNL Delta Share], specify source tables, map identity fields, and verify that audience sourcing starts successfully.

 Audiences sourced from [!DNL Databricks] follow the same governance and data handling rules as audiences sourced from Adobe Experience Platform and other supported cloud sources.